 Many business owners believe that customer acquisition metrics are an intimidating topic and that it requires the knowledge of experts.
 So they steer clear from it.

 But as a business owner, you need to observe your business' performance and make informed decisions based on those metrics.
+For example, if your business's main customers are from Instagram, then one should invest in buying Instagram followers to increase more visibility about your product.

 The good news is that you can easily measure metrics online.
 As long as you know which metrics matter most, you'll have no trouble understanding what truly matters for your business goals.